LlamaFlowJs/LlamaFlowJs/apps/docs/docs/modules/embeddings/available_embeddings/deepinfra.md

 # DeepInfra

-To use DeepInfra embeddings, you need to import `DeepInfraEmbedding` from llamaindex.
+To use DeepInfra embeddings, you need to import `DeepInfraEmbedding` from llamaflow.
 Check out available embedding models [here](https://deepinfra.com/models/embeddings).

 ```ts